Carrollton in Pickens County, Alabama — The American South (East South Central)

 Erected 1974 by Alabama Historical Association.

 Other nearby markers.
-At least 7 other markers are within 12 miles of this marker, measured as the crow flies.
-Kelly - Stone - Hill Place (about 300 feet away, measured in a direct line); Aliceville First Baptist Church R. J. Kirksey High School (approx. 9.4 miles away); a different marker also named Aliceville First Baptist Church (approx. 9.7 miles away); Alabama, Tennessee & Northern Railroad Depot (approx. 9.9 miles away); Aliceville Prisoner of War Camp (approx. 11 miles away); George Downer Field (approx. 12 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Kelly - Stone - Hill Place (about 300 feet away, measured in a direct line); Aliceville First Baptist Church (approx. 8.9 miles away); R. J. Kirksey High School (approx. 9.4 miles away); a different marker also named Aliceville First Baptist Church (approx. 9.7 miles away); Alabama, Tennessee & Northern Railroad Depot (approx. 9.9 miles away); Aliceville Prisoner of War Camp (approx. 11 miles away); First City Hall - Jail (approx. 11.8 miles away); History of Gordo, Alabama (approx. 11.8 miles away).

 Also see . . .
 The Face in the Courthouse Window.
 (Submitted on August 21, 2015, by Mark Hilton of Montgomery, Alabama.)